Benchmarks and cost

 Again assuming 4:1 compression, each replica is 151 TiB.

-We'll need three replicas for durability, so the cluster will store 453 TiB of data.
+We'll need three replicas for durability, so the cluster stores 453 TiB of data.

-Using the 50% utilization target that AWS recommends, our Kafka cluster will need 906 TiB of EBS storage.
+Using the 50% utilization target that AWS recommends, our Kafka cluster needs 906 TiB of EBS storage.

 To keep broker restarts and partition rebalancing manageable, we don't want each volume to be too large.